berenslab/CBC_inference/neuronc/README.md

 For all other purposes consider using the latest NeuronC version available here: http://retina.anatomy.upenn.edu/~rob/neuronc.html

-Note that NeuronC was described in the following paper: http://retina.anatomy.upenn.edu/~rob/ncmeth.html
+NeuronC was described in the following paper: http://retina.anatomy.upenn.edu/~rob/ncmeth.html